-Coverage is typically segmented into three distinct phases: prenatal care, labor & delivery, and postnatal/newborn care.
-Each phase has its own cost structure and service inclusions.
+Coverage typically breaks into three phases: prenatal, labor & delivery, and postnatal/newborn.
+Each has its own cost structure.

 Labor, Delivery, and Hospital Stay